Baked Parmesan Acorn Squash

 • Loaded with vitamins, including vitamin C, provitamin A, B vitamins, potassium, magnesium, iron, and manganese.

-• Plus, an excellent source of B vitamins and loaded with antioxidants.
+• Plus, it is an excellent source of B vitamins and is loaded with antioxidants.

-• Also, they help promote digestive health, including high in fiber, and are packed with both soluble and insoluble fiber.
+• Also, they help promote digestive health, being high in fiber, and are packed with both soluble and insoluble fiber.

 On the counter is a acorn squash, along with small bowls filled with grated cheese, olive oil, herbs and garlic powder.

-Helpful Tip!
+Helpful Tip To Slice an Acorn!
 If the acorn is very hard to slice, you can place it into the microwave and cook it for 2 minutes or more until the skin is slightly softened, enough for you to slice it easily.

 An acorn squash cut in half on a strip kitchen towel, and then sliced on a cutting board.

-2. Dip and Coat: On a plate or narrow bowl, pour the olive oil.
-Then in a second plate (or bowl) mix the grated cheese, herbs, salt, and pepper.
-Take each slice, one at a time, dip into the oil, and coat both sides.
-Then generously coat it in the cheese and herb mixture, on both sides.
+2. Dip and Coat Each Slice: On a plate or narrow bowl, pour the olive oil.
+Then, in a second plate (or bowl), mix the grated cheese, herbs, salt, and pepper.
+Take each slice, one at a time, dip it into the oil, and coat both sides.
+Then generously coat it in the cheese and herb mixture on both sides.

 White plates filled with olive oil, and cheese and herbs.
 And, slice of squash dipped into oil, then cheese mixture.